 We strongly advise against having any drive in this park.

-In our opinion, such small, level parks in a residence neighborhood should be largely devoted to special provisions for little children to amuse themselves in.
+In our opinion, such small, level narks in a residence neighborhood should be largely devoted to special provisions for little children to amuse themselves in.
 We advise that a pretty shelter-house be placed in the centre of the park on the line of Stevens Street.
 The middle of the house should be open at all times, so as to form a free passage paved flush with the walks.
 The east wing may be for girls and the west wing for boys.
-The north end of each wing would be devoted to retiring and toilet rooms, with a room for the woman in charge, for storage of refreshments and articles for sale and articles to loan or to rent on the girls side and toilet and administration and tool room, with a little yard, on the men's side.
+The north end of each wing would be devoted to re-tiring and toilet rooms, with a room for the woman in charge, for storage of re-freshments and articles for sale and articles to boan or to rent on the girls' side.
 Shrubbery should mask the toilet room and work room windows.
 At the east end of the shelter there may be a room and a yard, with sandboxes and grass, for babies and very little children.
-Along the south side there may be a broad veran la, with swings and seesaws and other apparatus for use in inclement or hot, sunny weather.
+Along the south side there may be a broad yeran la, with swings and seesaws and other apparatus for use in inclement or hot, sunny weather.
 Further east there may be an outdoor gymnasium for girls and a hard gravel yard for little children.
 East of this there may be tennis courts.
-At the west end there would be a running track, with a baseball field or football field within it, if there is space enough, and an outdoor gymnasium and perhaps a swimwithin it, if there is space enough, and an outdoor gymnasium and perhaps a swimning tank, with some cheap sheds for dressing rooms or even simply a yard with a high fence and benches conveniently near to the toilet room.
-If it should be desired to have a swimning tank for girls, it might be between the east end of the building and the girls' outdoor gymnasium.
-The whole could be on a small scale to begin with, and a small charge could be made for use of bathing tights. suits, towels, etc. In warm weather many children could come from nearby homes with bathing suits on and partially dressed.
+At the within it, if there is space enough, and an outdoor gymnasium and perhaps a swimwithin it, if there is space enough, and an outdoor gymnasium and perhaps a swim-ming tank, with some cheap sheds for dressing rooms or even simply a yard with a high fence and benches conveniently near to the toilet room.
+If it should be desired to have a swimming tank for girls, it might be between the east end of the building and the girls' outdoor gymnasium.
+The whole could be on a small scale to begin with, and a small charge could be made for use of bathing tights, suits, towels, etc. In warm weather many children could come from nearby homes with bathing suits on and partially dressed.
 The idea is that such a park, devoid of hills and valleys, woods and ledges and other marked beauties of nature, should be made as thoroughly useful to children as funds will permit, instead of being wholly given over to ornamental landscape gardening.